Ry4nnnn/42_minishell/README.md

 ## 🛠️ Features

+- A prompt that displays the username, current working directory and the branch name concurrently

 - Builtins: `cd` , `pwd` , `echo`, `export`, `unset`, `env`, `exit`

 - Redirections: `<`, `>`, `<<`, `>>`